Philosophiæ Naturalis Principia Mathematica

 After annotating and correcting his personal copy of the first edition, Newton published two further editions, during 1713 with errors of the 1687 corrected, and an improved version of 1726.

 Contents

 Expressed aim and topics covered

 The Preface of the work states:

+Newton situates himself within the contemporary scientific movement which had "omit[ed] substantial forms and the occult qualities" and instead endeavoured to explain the world by empirical investigation and outlining of empirical regularities.

 The Principia deals primarily with massive bodies in motion, initially under a variety of conditions and hypothetical laws of force in both non-resisting and resisting media, thus offering criteria to decide, by observations, which laws of force are operating in phenomena that may be observed.
 It attempts to cover hypothetical or possible motions both of celestial bodies and of terrestrial projectiles.
 It explores difficult problems of motions perturbed by multiple attractive forces.
 Its third and final book deals with the interpretation of observations about the movements of planets and their satellites.